bnb-chain/bnb-chain.github.io/docs/api-reference/node-rpc.md

 **Available Query Path**

 Right now, you can only query by transaction height: `tx.height`.
-Please note that on Binance Chain testnet, you can only use this data seed node for tx search: <https://data-seed-pre-0-s3.binance.org>
+Please note that on Beacon Chain  testnet, you can only use this data seed node for tx search: <https://data-seed-pre-0-s3.binance.org>

 **Example**